zoomdmartin02/stock-analysis/README.md

 # Stock-analysis Excel Application and Code Refactoring Analysis
 ---
-The purpose and background are well defined. ✓The analysis is well described with screenshots and code.The Deliverable Fulfills "Emerging" Required Criteria AND has the following: ✓There is a detailed summary of the pros and cons of refactoring code. ✓There is a detailed summary of the pros and cons of the original and refactored VBA script.
+The Deliverable Fulfills "Emerging" Required Criteria AND has the following: ✓There is a detailed summary of the pros and cons of refactoring code. ✓There is a detailed summary of the pros and cons of the original and refactored VBA script.

 ## Project Overview